galasa-dev/cli/README.md

 ## auth login

-Before interacting with a Galasa ecosystem using `galasactl`, you must be authenticated against it.
-The `auth login` command allows you to log in to an ecosystem provided by your `$GALASA_BOOTSTRAP` environment variable or through the `--bootstrap` flag.
+Before interacting with a Galasa ecosystem using `galasactl`, you must be authenticated with it.
+The `auth login` command allows you to log in to an ecosystem provided by your `GALASA_BOOTSTRAP` environment variable or through the `--bootstrap` flag.

 Prior to running this command, you must have a `galasactl.properties` file in your `GALASA_HOME` directory, which is automatically created when running `galasactl local init`, that contains a set of `auth` properties with the following format:

 ```
-auth.client.id=<a client identifier>
+GALASA_CLIENT_ID=<a client identifier>
-auth.secret=<a client secret>
+GALASA_SECRET=<a client secret>
-auth.access.token=<a personal access token>
+GALASA_ACCESS_TOKEN=<a personal access token>
 ```

-These `auth` properties can be retrieved by creating a new personal access token from a Galasa ecosystem's web user interface.
+These properties can be retrieved by creating a new personal access token from a Galasa ecosystem's web user interface.

 On a successful login, a `bearer-token.json` file will be created in your `GALASA_HOME` directory.
 This file will contain a bearer token that `galasactl` will use to authenticate requests when communicating with a Galasa ecosystem.

-If your bearer token expires, you will need to run the `auth login` command again to re-authenticate with your Galasa ecosystem.
+If your bearer token expires, `galasactl` will automatically attempt to re-authenticate with your Galasa ecosystem.
+Alternatively, you can run the `auth login` command again to re-authenticate with your Galasa ecosystem.

 ### Examples